klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 ## And a non-solution...

 There may be a lot of discussion today about how quantum computers or computers with optical components will solve all problems.
-This is just discussion by the hopeful.
+This is just a discussion by the hopeful.
 The reality today is that the quantum computer is still looking for an application in which it will excel, and currently needs to be attached to a rather powerful traditional computer also simply to turn the information that it produces in something useful.
 The cooling needed